apache/directory-fortress-core/README.txt

 # Table of Contents
 ###################################################################################
 # Document Overview
-# Tips for users of Fortress
+# Tips for users of Fortress Core
 # SECTION 0.
 Prerequisites for Fortress Core SDK installation and usage
 # SECTION 1.
 Options for installing OpenLDAP to target server environment
 # SECTION 2.
 Instructions to pull Fortress Core source code from Apache GIT